velvia/filo/README.md

 All `ColumnWrappers` implement `scala.collection.Traversable` for transforming and iterating over the non-missing elements of a Filo binary vector.
 There are also methods for accessing and iterating over all elements.

+### Converting rows to Filo columnar chunks

+Please see `RowToColumnBuilder` and the `RowToColumnBuilderTest` for an example.

 ### Support for Seq[A] and Seq[Option[A]]